OKNG battery named best field artillery unit in National Guard

 |0

-This work, OKNG battery named best field artillery unit in National Guard, by PFC Haden Tolbert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, OKNG battery named best field artillery unit in National Guard, by SPC Caleb Stone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT